-This dessert takes me right back to my childhood summers.
-My aunt used to make it when the weather got warm; it’s light, refreshing, and so simple to prepare.
-Best of all, it’s naturally gluten-free!
+This dessert always takes me straight back to those long, sunny summers of my childhood in damascus, Syria. my aunties used to make it when the weather warmed up, and I loved it... light, refreshing, and so simple to put together.
+The best part?
+It’s naturally gluten-free!

-Balouza might look fancy, but don’t let that fool you... it comes together quickly and is guaranteed to impress your guests.
-You can also swap out the orange juice for strawberry or mango if you want to switch things up!
+Balouza might look fancy, but don’t be fooled, it comes together quickly and always impresses anyone you serve it to.
+And if you ever want to mix it up, you can swap the orange juice for strawberry or mango for a fun twist.

 Ingredients